BetMGM bonus code CBSSPORTS: Get $150 bonus bets for Celtics-Spurs, college basketball, WBC on Tuesday

 Best bets for Tuesday, March 10

-There are five conference tournament finals Tuesday, with the Coastal Athletic Association, Horizon, Metro Atlantic Athletic Conference, Northeast and West Coast Conference all set to send teams to the NCAA Tournament.
-The SportsLine Projection Model has "B" grades on two of Tuesday's matchups, with Wright State and Hofstra both covering the spread as favorites.
-Wright State is favored by 3.5 points against Detroit Mercy in the Horizon League final, as the Raiders come in as the top seed.
-They have won four in a row, scoring at least 90 points in the past three, and win in 74% of model simulations and cover the spread 64% of the time.
-In the CAA, Hofstra is covering the spread at a 67% clip as a 4.5-point favorite against Monmouth, and Over 134.5 also get a "B" grade at a 67.2% hit rate.
+The Coastal Athletic Association, Horizon, Metro Atlantic, Northeast and West Coast conferences all wrap up Tuesday, and the SportsLine Projection Model has "B" grades on two of the matchups.
+Wright State and Hofstra are both covering the spread more than 60% of the time as favorites in their conference finals.
+Top seed Wright State has scored at least 90 points in three straight games and faces a Detroit Mercy team that scores a lot of points but also has trouble stopping opponents.
+Wright State is favored by 3.5 points and covers the spread 64% of the time for that "B" grade and wins in 74% of simulations.
+In the CAA, Hofstra is a 4.5-point favorite against Monmouth and covers the spread at a 67% clip.
+The model also likes a play on the total, with Over 134.5 also earning a "B" grade at a 67.2% hit rate.
 Bet on the conference tournaments at BetMGM:

 In the NBA, the Boston Celtics are breathing down the necks of Eastern Conference leaders the Detroit Pistons, as they have won five other past six games and sit 2.5 games back.
 The San Antonio Spurs have won 15 of their past 16 but are three games behind Oklahoma City in second place in the West.
 The Spurs are 3.5-point favorites at home, but the SportsLine Model loves Boston to win this one, giving a rare "A" grade to Celtics +127, as they win outright in 57% of simulations.